arogozhnikov/arogozhnikov.github.io/_posts/2020-10-01-dont-write-cli.markdown

 - Command-line interfaces
 ---

+(a friendly reminder is that reading post before commenting is a good idea.
+Some people see this as an argument for GUI &mdash; but it's completely wrong)

 A favourite activity of fresh github-bers is writing CLI (command-line interfaces) for anything.

 Every programmer uses CLI **(true)**, so writing CLI makes you more professional **(false)**.

-CLIs are inevitable evil, required in everyday maintenance, env/pipeline/db management, and checking this and that.
+CLIs are required in everyday maintenance, env/pipeline/db management, and checking this and that.
 It is a glue to keep different subsystems together, but hardly CLI is a reliable programming interface.
 Progress in software engineering left bash calls far behind in terms of reliability and flexibility.